-- 10.1 The Digital Services Manager will authorise Digital Services Staff whose duties require it to monitor and police the use of computer facilities.
-Monitoring data will be collected only to assist investigation of a suspected security breach or other misuse. - 10.2 Digital Services support staff shall not monitor personal information except in specific instances where a suspected breach of security or other substantive offence requires it.
+- 14.1 The Digital Services Manager will authorise Digital Services Staff whose duties require it to monitor and police the use of computer facilities.
+Monitoring data will be collected only to assist investigation of a suspected security breach or other misuse. - 14.2 Digital Services support staff shall not monitor personal information except in specific instances where a suspected breach of security or other substantive offence requires it.
 Every such incident will be reported to the college Principal, where the suspected offender is a learner, or otherwise to the Head of Human Resources/Deputy Principal.
-Details of the incident will be logged. - 10.3 The Digital Services Manager is empowered to authorise a software audit of college equipment, where it is deemed necessary.
+Details of the incident will be logged. - 14.3 The Digital Services Manager is empowered to authorise a software audit of college equipment, where it is deemed necessary.

-11. Duties of Digital Services Staff
+15. Duties of Digital Services Staff

-- 11.1 Digital Services Staff have responsibility for maintaining the integrity of computer systems and data held on them, and for ensuring the systems are not misused. - 11.1 Digital Services Staff are provided with privileged access to computer systems in order to carry out their responsibilities.
-They have a duty to use such privilege at all times in a professional manner and within the interest of the college. - 11.2 The Digital Services Manager is responsible for ensuring that the duties of Digital Services Staff are carried out. - 11.3 The Digital Services Manager will publish and maintain details of Digital Services Staff and the domain of their responsibilities.
+- 15.1 Digital Services Staff have responsibility for maintaining the integrity of computer systems and data held on them, and for ensuring the systems are not misused. - 15.2 Digital Services Staff are provided with privileged access to computer systems in order to carry out their responsibilities.
+They have a duty to always use such privileges in a professional manner and within the interest of the college. - 15.3 The Digital Services Manager is responsible for ensuring that the duties of Digital Services Staff are carried out. - 15.4 The Digital Services Manager will publish and maintain details of Digital Services Staff and the domain of their responsibilities.

-12. Appendices
+Appendices

-Appendix 1 Acceptable Use Policy Appendix 2 Code of Conduct
+Appendix 1 Acceptable Use Policy